Any encryption backdoor is a threat

 A private conversation would only be possible offline

-When Politicians ask for an easy backdoor access to online communication, they also ignore that total surveillance was never an option in the offline world: It is not illegal to lock ones door.
+When politicians ask for backdoor access to online communication, they also ignore that total surveillance was never an option in the offline world: It is not illegal to lock ones door.
 It is not illegal to whisper.
 It is not illegal to walk out of sight of a CCTV camera.

-Of course, it is a hassle to law enforcements that some encryption can't be broken for them, just like it is a hassle to law enforcements that we don't have the telescreens from the dystopian novel '1984' installed in our bedrooms.
+Of course, it is a hassle to law enforcement that some encryption can't be broken, just like it is a hassle to law enforcement that we don't have the telescreens from the dystopian novel '1984' installed in our bedrooms.

 If privacy is outlawed, only outlaws will have privacy

-Once and for all, we have to understand that outlawing encryption in online services will not help to better persecute criminals.
-Instead, they will build their own encrypted tools, use burner phones and other techniques, making it even harder for law enforcements to keep track.
+Once and for all, we have to understand that outlawing encryption in online services and general surveillance will not help to better prosecute criminals.
+Instead, criminals will build their own encrypted tools, use burner phones and other techniques, making it even harder for law enforcement to keep track.

-Phil Zimmernmann's prominent quote still stands: "If privacy is outlawed, only outlaws will have privacy."
+Phil Zimmermann's prominent quote still stands: "If privacy is outlawed, only outlaws will have privacy."

-A backdoor is such a severe security risk for all of us that we must never allow this.
+An encryption backdoor is such a severe security risk for all of us, we must never allow it.

-For that reason, we are building Tutanota as an open source email service enabling tech-savvy people to verify that we are doing what we promise: Protecting your private emails with built-in end-to-end encryption, guaranteed free from any encryption backdoor.
+For that reason, we have published all Tutanota clients as open source enabling tech-savvy people to verify that we are doing what we promise: Protecting every private email with built-in end-to-end encryption, guaranteed free from any encryption backdoor.

 We have made it our mission to stop mass surveillance with encryption.
-And we welcome everyone who wants to join.
+And we welcome everyone to join.